Falcinspire/google-java-format-szumver/README.md

 # Specifications

 This format does not exactly match Sean Szulmanski's, but should be a subset of it.
-The var keyword is currently not handled.

 * A header must be included with // comments at the very top of the file, in the format:
 ```java